Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Introduction

 where $\textup{T}^k_xS$ denotes the \emph{approximate tangent space to $S$ at $x$.}

-We further introduce a condition extending \eqref{Eq30} and \eqref{Eq31} that ensures the existence of $\mathcal{M}^k_C(S)$ for countably $\mathcal{H}^k$-rectifiable compact sets $S$ with $\mathcal{H}^k(S)<\infty$, and arbitrary convex bodies $C$.
-Namely, we show that if there exist a Radon probability measure $\mu$, absolutely continuous with respect to $\mathcal{H}^k$, and a constant $\gamma>0$ such that then the limit $\mathcal{M}^k_C(S)$ exists and coincides with the integral
+We further introduce a condition extending \eqref{Eq30} and \eqref{Eq31} that ensures the existence of $\mathcal{M}^k_C(S)$ for countably $\mathcal{H}^k$-rectifiable closed sets $S$ with $\mathcal{H}^k(S)<\infty$, and arbitrary convex bodies $C$.
+Namely, we show that if there exist a finite Radon measure $\mu$, absolutely continuous with respect to $\mathcal{H}^k$, and a constant $\gamma>0$ such that where $L$ is the $m$-dimensional subspace such that $\LO(C)=L$, then the limit $\mathcal{M}^k_C(S)$ exists and coincides with the integral

 Finally, we show that if \eqref{Eq40} holds for some convex body with nonempty interior, then it holds for all convex bodies with nonempty interior.

 The rest of the paper unfolds as follows.